Finance Digest Feature: Payment Card Security Looking Ahead 2019

 AI becomes a vital tool for successful businesses

 Artificial intelligence is becoming a hot topic across sectors and it’s certainly not going to leave the finance sector untouched.
-Over the last year, we’ve seen more banking institutions turning to AI to offer a better customer service experience, but in 2019, it will be used to secure the contact centre against fraud too.
+Over the last year, we’ve seen more banking institutions turning to AI to offer a better customer service experience, but in 2019, it will be used to secure the contact center against fraud too.

 Businesses will start to employ AI and machine learning security platforms alongside the proven security methods such as firewalls, spam filters and trained IT teams to adapt in-line with the hackers themselves.